TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 Controls is the default name to use when packaging new mods.

 > [!IMPORTANT]
 > By default this is your computers username.
-Make sure this does not contain sensetive information that may be packaged and deployed in mods.
+Make sure this does not contain sensitive information that may be packaged and deployed in mods.

 ---